-Women who are considering starting or growing their family but want to improve the size and volume of their breasts may have a lot of questions about breast augmentation their ability to breastfeed their children.
+Women who are considering starting or growing their family but want to improve the size and volume of their breasts may have a lot of questions about breast augmentation and their ability to breastfeed their children.
 Dr. Kenrick A. Spence provides body procedures for women of all ages and can answer these many questions during a consultation appointment.

 Can I breastfeed after breast augmentation?